Köprülü Mehmed Pasha: Rise through the imperial service

-He was first stationed in the town of Köprü in northern Turkey, which was later named Vezirköprü in his honour.
-He quickly rose in rank, keeping the name Köprülü, meaning from Köprü.
-Köprülü's former mentor, Hüsrev Pasha, rose in the imperial service and promoted Köprülü to increasingly important offices.
-When Hüsrev was assassinated, however, Köprülü built up his own following.
-He eventually held important offices as head of the market police in Constantinople, supervisor of the Imperial Arsenal, chief of the Sipahi corps (mirahor), and head of the corps armorers.
-Köprülü managed to attach himself to powerful men and somehow survived their falls without being destroyed himself.
-Köprülü continued to hold important offices.
 He eventually rose to the rank of pasha and was appointed the beylerbey (provincial governor) of the Trebizond Eyalet in 1644.
 Mehmed Pasha's early rise was facilitated by his participation in patronage networks with other Albanians in the Ottoman administration.
 His main patron was the Albanian Grand Vizier Kemankeş Kara Mustafa Pasha who secured Köprülü Mehmed's appointment as mirahor.